manicprone/joint-kit/src/actions/README.md

   their authorization and configure the API functionality (e.g. setting the resource properties that are currently managed in the /config/api-config.js, as well as generating an "authorizedApp" credential and saving it to the API for auth capabilities, etc).

-## README To Do

-* Abstract "The Concept" away from the service implementation (i.e. Bookshelf).
-  Just show the "index.js" code snippet, with a comment referencing the "bookshelf configuration" and then another code snippet showing the output of the example joint.action... maybe show two action examples ???

-* MAYBE: Add an overview section just after "in practice" that describes the concept of the configs / generate function.